rails-girls-summer-of-code/summer-of-code/CONTRIBUTING.md

 # Contributing to the Rails Girls Summer of Code website

 We're always very happy about contributions to our website, so thank you for taking the time to contribute!
 Here you will find some guidelines about what is expected from contributors.
-Before getting started, please make sure you read and understand our [Code of Conduct](https://github.com/rails-girls-summer-of-code/summer-of-code/blob/gh-pages/CODE_OF_CONDUCT.md), and be aware that every contributor is expected to abide by it.
+Before getting started, please make sure you read and understand our [Code of Conduct](https://github.com/rails-girls-summer-of-code/summer-of-code/blob/gh-pages/CODE_OF_CONDUCT.md).

 #### Table of contents